difcul/aw/1_server_web_programming/README.md

 You should get 10 PubMed identifiers on your screen embbed in a xml file.

-Now let's parse the results using the _grep_ and _sed_ to keep only the Id numbers:
+Now parse the results using the tools _grep_ and _sed_ to keep only the Id numbers (again type ```man``` and the name of tool to know more about it) :

 ```
 curl "https://eutils.ncbi.nlm.nih.gov/entrez/eutils/esearch.fcgi?db=pubmed&term=Asthma&retmax=10&retmode=xml" | grep "<Id>" | sed -e "s/<Id>//" -e "s/<\/Id>//"
 ```

-You should get the 10 PubMed identifiers on your screen withou xml tags.
+Now you should get the 10 PubMed identifiers on your screen without xml tags.

-Create a file named _getPubMedIds.sh_ with the previous command, but replace Asthma by $1 so we can ask for different diseases, i.e :
+Create a file named _getPubMedIds.sh_ with the previous command, but replace Asthma by _$1_ so we can use the name of disease as input, i.e :

 ```
 curl "https://eutils.ncbi.nlm.nih.gov/entrez/eutils/esearch.fcgi?db=pubmed&term=$1&retmax=10&retmode=xml" | grep "<Id>" | sed -e "s/<Id>//" -e "s/<\/Id>//"